funbunch/bradys-boneyard-pitch/README.md

 - Move background.
 - Score and win by collecting bones within time period.
 - Use of Canvas.
+- Make use of sounds and ability to turn them off.
 - Allow user to upload pic of own dog to use as the character.
 - Responsive with ability to move dog with touch.